Cancan10277/MATH4640_Final_Project/README.md

 - **Maintaining Matrix Structure**: In certain cases, like with companion matrices, QR iteration can maintain the structural properties of matrices, allowing for efficient computation steps.
 [5]

 ## Application

+- **Eigenvalue Problems**: Commonly used in solving eigenvalue problems in scientific and engineering computations.
+- **Dynamic Systems**: Useful for analyzing dynamic systems and assessing structural stability.
+- **Data Analysis**: Employed in techniques like principal component analysis (PCA).

 ## References